vissarion/respol/README.md

 This archive contains patches to sources of the `CGAL` library, the old experimental `CGAL` packages `Triangulation` and `Extreme points` (not the one that are part of the `CGAL` library, both were included here thanks to the kind permission of its authors) and the `respol` sources.
 Both `CGAL` and `respol` are written in `C++`.

-To compile and use `respol`, you need first to compile the `CGAL` library, or download the precompiled library (this software has been tested with `CGAL` version `3.6` and `3.7`).
+To compile and use `respol`, you need first to compile the `CGAL` library, or download the precompiled library (this software has been tested with `CGAL` version `4.14`).
 You can follow these steps:

 ### Compile `CGAL` sources

 Follow the `CGAL` installation manual.
 It states that `CGAL` requires the `Boost` libraries.
 In particular the header files and the threading library binaries.
-Version 1.39 (or higher) are needed.
 Having `GMP` version 4.2 or higher and MPFR version 2.2.1 or higher installed is recommended by `CGAL` but needed by `respol`.
 Once you have installed these libraries, execute:

 ```
 $ cmake .